1. Purpose of procedures

-1.2 Courses that contain placements that satisfy the criteria identified above, require the WIL placement course status to be approved by Academic Board.
-Normally, this would form part of the accreditation documentation for the program in which the courses are offered.
+4.2 Courses that contain placements that satisfy the criteria identified above, require the WIL placement course status to be approved in accordance with the Program Accreditation and Course Approval - Procedures.
+This forms part of the accreditation documentation for the program in which the courses are offered.

 (a) identify workplace tasks which derive from and are underpinned by academic theory with defined linkages to the knowledge and skills as required by the industry/profession;

 (b) establish that the tasks/activities to be undertaken by the student are productive and meaningful and have defined benefit to the student and the workplace;

 (c) involve contact hours that are appropriate for the unit value of the course or for the percentage value allocated to the task;

 (d) link the assessment to the academic theory and measurable workplace learning outcomes; and